Why Mixingle Exists

 Here's what we believe in:

-Structure creates accountability.
-When your Circle is counting on you, flaking feels weird.
+Everyone shows up Structure creates accountability.
+When your Circle is counting on you, you actually want to be there.